Shopfloor consultancy in action: why this engineer always starts by listening

 Brightnewday in one case?
 Definitely.

-The boots-on-the-ground consultant ís Brightnewday: entrepreneurial (we look for the real opportunity), warm (we listen and build together), pure (we work without theatrics, with sleeves rolled up), and expert (we solve complex issues by understanding them well first).
-Brightnewday doesn't stop at advice or implementation unlike other consultants.
-We even bring the engineers on board as well," Ivan concludes.
+The shopfloor consultant is Brightnewday: entrepreneurial (we look for the real opportunity), warm (we listen and build together), genuine (we work without theatre, sleeves rolled up), and expert (we solve complex challenges by first truly understanding them).
+“Unlike many consultancies, Brightnewday doesn’t stop at advice or implementation.
+We even bring the engineers on board,” Ivan concludes.